 - In Angel's final season, Lindsay manipulated Spike using the name and role of Doyle, a teammate of Angel and Cordelia who had died in the first season.
 Spike had only met the real Doyle once very briefly, but there was no question that he would mention the name eventually and give the game away.
 Lindsay could have used any other name — he did it just to get under Angel's skin, and boy, it worked.

-- On Scrubs, Doctor Cox spends most of an episode hallucinating that his late, beloved brother-in-law never died and is still alive and hanging around.
+- Doctor Cox spends most of an episode hallucinating that his late, beloved brother-in-law never died and is still alive and hanging around.
 It was especially effective because it was not revealed to the audience that Ben was actually dead until the end of the episode.
 Up until then the mentions of a recent death seemed to refer to a patient that Cox had put into JD's care.
 In a sense, we all shared in Cox's denial for most of the episode.
 It's foreshadowed in that Ben isn't wearing his camera for most of the episode after previously stating that he'd wear/carry it until the day he died.

 - Scrubs also manages to play with this trope with the audience (and JD).
 When they figured the show would be canceled, they had an extremely emotional trio of episodes dealing with Nurse Robert's death.
 After the show was picked up for another season, they brought Nurse Robert's actress back as a 'different' character, with no one but J.D. and the audience seeing the uncanny resemblance.